Procedure: Return to work

-- complies with the return to work hierarchy, with a return to pre-injury duties and hours being the primary goal in the majority of programs;
+- complies with the return to work hierarchy, with a return to pre-injury duties and hours being the primary goal in the majority of programs for staff members;

 - is developed in consultation with the injured staff member, their treating doctor, their supervisor, the WRP Provider and the RCM;